About Esker Foundation

 In addition to the main exhibition space on the fourth floor of the Atlantic Avenue Arts Block, Esker Foundation hosts the Project Space at street level.
 As a vital alternative exhibition venue, the Project Space aims to engage the community by increasing the presence and accessibility of contemporary art.
 The Project Space program invites emerging and established artists to develop new, responsive exhibitions that directly address the neighborhood and explore important contemporary issues.

-Exhibitions are visible to the public 24 hours a day and run for approximately three months, for a total of four exhibitions a year.
+Exhibitions in the Project Space can be viewed day and night, seven days a week, and are on display for approximately three months, for a total of four exhibition changes a year.

 Esker Foundation’s exhibition programming is developed by a curatorial team rather than through unsolicited proposals or submissions.